 Smoking weed and Hip-Hop have long been intrinsically tied.
-Even old school pioneers like the Getto Boy’s Scarface rapped about the benefits of cannabis, even if the shit they were smoking in the 80’s was huff.
-This doesn’t mean though, that all hip-hop luminaries are aspiring to be the next Cypress Hill.
-Quite a few MC’s actually don’t smoke at all or have taken a very lengthy break from the ganja.
+Even old-school pioneers like the Getto Boy’s Scarface rapped about the benefits of cannabis, even if the weed everyone was smoking in the 1980’s was huff.
+This doesn’t mean, however, that all hip-hop luminaries are aspiring to be the next Cypress Hill.
+Quite a few MC’s actually don’t smoke at all or have taken a very long break from the ganja.
 Check out the list below of famous rappers who don’t smoke weed, or have taken a much-needed break from it and let me know in the comment section if anyone on here does (or doesn’t) belong!

 It’s no mystery to anyone with a pulse that the original Slim Shady wasn’t necessarily the straight edge type.
 Although not much of a cannabis smoker, the Detroit native struggled for years with cocaine and prescription drug abuse, with some even speculating that the author of hits such as “Lose Yourself” has also recently become addicted to heroin.
 Eminem eventually entered into rehab in 2009 and remained sober (?) with the help of longtime friend and whipping boy Elton John.
 Let’s just say if the talented Mr. Mather’s is struggling with heroin use, cannabis has been found to be a very helpful in treating opiate addiction.
 Just saying